 Driving the wrong way up a one-way street – insurance company wish list too extreme

 And this brings me to my sharpest criticism of HB 4612 and of Gov. Snyder.
 It is all directed one way.
 It represents the most extreme wish list of the insurance industry today.
-As my law partner David Christensen, who is the chair of the Michigan Association for Justice No Fault insurance committee, said last week when he was quoted in Michigan Lawyers Weekly:
+As a Michigan Auto Law attorney said last week in Michigan Lawyers Weekly:

 “There are so many features of this bill that have never been proposed before, I would characterize this as the most extreme wish list the insurance industry could come up with…I could not imagine that any legislator who takes the time to read this and understands the no fault system, could vote for this.”